boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 : A customer manages and deploys 5G NFs (e.g., gNodeB (gNB) and 5G Core (5GC)) in customer sites.
 A customer site can be either a physical or a virtual location.
 A provider is responsible for interconnecting customer sites.
 : Examples of customer sites are a customer private locations (Point of Presence (PoP), Data Center (DC)), a Virtual Private Cloud (VPC), or servers hosted within the provider network or colocation service.

+Resource Control:
+: In the context of this document, resource control is used mainly to refer to buffer management and relevant Quality of Service (QoS) functions.

 "5G Network Slicing" (or "5G Network Slice") refers to "Network Slicing" (or "Network Slice") as defined in the 3GPP {{TS-28.530}}.

 An extended list of abbreviations used in this document is provided in {{ext-abbr}}.